rpy2/rpy2/doc/source/introduction.rst

 .. warning::

    The result is an R vector.
-Reading Section :ref:`introduction-vectors` is recommended as it will provide explanations for the following behavior:
+The Section :ref:`introduction-vectors` below will provide explanation for the following behavior:

    >>> piplus2 = robjects.r('pi') + 2